Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | DA1BD556B42D85EA9C84066D028D355B52416734D3283F85E216EA5DA6DB7E13 | Enabled on TestNet; not intended for production. |

-This amendment is currently enabled on the [CasinoCoin Test Net](https://casinocoin.org/build/casinocoin-test-net/).
-In production, CasinoCoin expects to enable similar functionality with the [Escrow](#escrow) amendment instead.
+This amendment is currently enabled on the [Stoxum Test Net](https://stoxum.org/build/stoxum-test-net/).
+In production, Stoxum expects to enable similar functionality with the [Escrow](#escrow) amendment instead.